Recipient of the Françoise van den Bosch award 2022

 ABOUT THE AUTHOR

-Vanessa de Gruijter is board member of the Françoise van den Bosch Foundation and curator in the broad field of applied art with a focus on dress and adornment.
+Vanessa de Gruijter is chair of the Françoise van den Bosch Foundation and curator in the broad field of design.